tee-24/Rock-Paper-Scissors/README.md

 * [Google Fonts](https://fonts.google.com/) - Used to import the font used on the website
 * [Favicon Generator](https://favicon.io/) - Used to create the favicon for the website
 * [Am I Responsive](http://ami.responsivedesign.is/) - To show the website image on a range of devices

+## Deployment & Local Development

+### Deployment
+The website was deployed to GitHub pages via the following steps:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click settings
+4. Under code and automation, click pages
+5. Select main branch
+6. Click save

+### Local Development

+#### How to Fork
+To fork the repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click the Fork button in the top right corner

+#### How to Clone
+To clone the repository:
+1. Log in (or sign up) to Github
+2. Go to the repository for this project
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI
+4. Copy the link shown
+5. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory
+6. Type 'git clone' into the terminal
+7. Paste the link you copied in step 3
+8. Press enter